robson-luz/front-job-listing/README.md

 # JobListing
-Project created as a proof of concept(PoC) to learn the basic/intermediate Angular concepts.
+Project created as proof of concept(PoC) to learn the basic/intermediate Angular concepts.
 It uses Bootstrap for html design and Json server to mock an API.